Skip to main content

 Extract variant nested fields

-You specify nested fields through dot notation or using brackets.
+To extract nested fields from a variant column, specify them using dot notation or brackets.
 Field names are always case sensitive.

 -- Use dot notation